The following instructions refer to Freetouch v1.2 and above.

 The default Freetouch cursor is a blue circle.
 To visualize the cursor, launch the Freetouch application on a smartphone following the steps in "scanning QR codes."
 Once the Freetouch application has successfully started, the cursor will appear on the touchscreen.

-You may replace this cursor with your own image file stored in PNG-24 (.png) format.
+The cursor may be replaced with an image file stored in PNG-24 (.png) format.
 Transparency is supported.

 To replace this cursor with a custom image, click the Upload Custom Image button.
-Browse your computer until the desired image is located, then click Upload.
+Browse the local computer filesystem until the desired image is located, then click Upload.

-Click Update and Restart and relaunch the Freetouch application from a smartphone to check the appearance of the new cursor.
+Click Save & Restart.
+After the QR code returns, start a Freetouch session from a smartphone to check the appearance of the new cursor.

 Freetouch recommends an image with square dimensions (same height and width) at 72ppi.